Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A couple of weeks in, things were looking pretty good.
 That was until I peered into the barrel one fateful Saturday morning.
 Instead of the crystal-clear water I expected, I was met with a murky green concoction that looked like it belonged in a horror movie.
 The joy I felt over my little ecosystem turned into dread.
 Was it the sun?
 The pump?
 Had a goldfish conspiracy been afoot?

-I spent my days buried in Internet forums trying to figure out what I’d done wrong.
+I spent my days buried in forums trying to figure out what I’d done wrong.
 Too much light, not enough oxygen, the wrong water temperature — it felt like a choose-your-own-adventure book where each choice led to disaster.
 I recalled my recent visit to the local feed store where Mr. Thompson, the helpful yet cryptic shopkeeper, had mentioned balancing the nitrogen levels.
 Nitrogen levels?
 I barely knew how to keep fish alive.

 Lessons from Early Deaths and Resilience